 The Common Pitfalls of Medical Translations from English to Cebuano*

-(1) lexical –inappropriate word choice; wrong form of the word chosen; incongruous combination of English terms and Bisayan words in a clause; Bisaya-Tagalog codeswitching.
+lexical snags --inappropriate word choice; wrong form of the word chosen; incongruous combination of English terms and Bisayan words in a clause; Bisaya-Tagalog codeswitching.

-(2) syntactic –inconsistent ordering of words in a given clause which blocks the natural flow of text in the target language; tendencies of translators to follow the English syntax and to do the slot correspondence which sometimes cause ambiguity or, worse, confusion on the import of the clause; the omission of markers and linkers that renders a phrase or a clause or any given string ill-formed.
+syntactic anomaly – glossing by slot correspondence following the English syntax which blocks the natural flow of language and cause ambiguity or, worse, confusion on the import of the clause; and the omission of markers and linkers that renders a phrase or a clause or any given string awkward, if not ungrammatical;

-**An abstract of a paper which will be read during the 10th Philippine Linguistic Congress at the University of the Philippines, Diliman, Quezon City on December 10-12, 2008.
+*This is an abstract of a paper read during the 10th Philippine Linguistic Congress at the University of the Philippines, Diliman, Quezon City on December 10-12, 2008.

 ** Cebuano, also known as Binisaya or Bisaya, is the lingua franca of the Visayas and Mindanao and of a significant number of Filipino workers overseas.